2. RDFox Features and Requirements¶

 RDFox comes with a built-in shell that can be used to interact with and control the RDFox Server.
 The shell can be launched together with an RDFox Server instance using the

-executable mode can be used to connect to and use the shell interface of a remote RDFox Server.
+shellorsandboxmodes of the executable.
+Alternatively theremoteexecutable mode can be used to connect to and use the shell interface of a remote RDFox Server.
 See Section 15 for details.- RESTful API

 When RDFox’s endpoint is running, clients can interact with the associated RDFox server via a RESTful API.
 For details of the RESTful API, see Section 16.
 For details of how to configure and start the endpoint, see Section 19.